 Stainless steel is increasingly being used in the food industry because of the above properties.
 Whether it is a food factory or a commercial kitchen, you will always find the presence of stainless steel with 304 being the best choice in most food applications.
 The resistance to oxidation, corrosion, and durable nature are mainly due to the composition of nickel and chromium.
 In some cases, higher grades of stainless steel may need to be used either to make it harder or when there is a higher amount of corrosive elements.

-The manufacturer of the stainless steel used can play a part in determining if it will have the properties mentioned above, always ensure you purchase your food-grade stainless steel from a reputable manufacturer.
+The manufacturer of the stainless steel used can play a part in determining if it will have the properties mentioned above, always ensure you purchase your food-grade tubes of stainless steel from a reputable manufacturer.